--15- SB 762
+-21 - SB 762

-- (b) If the property is in the custody of the law enforcement agency and it is determined that the property is no longer required for use as evidence in a criminal case, the property shall be made available to the person entitled to possession pursuant to Section 1417.5 or if the property was found in the possession of a licensed pawnbroker or secondhand dealer, pursuant to Section 21647 of the Business and Professions Code. - (c) Subdivision (a) shall not apply to the return to an owner of a lost or stolen vehicle, as defined in Section 670 of the Vehicle Code. - 16 SEC.
-7. No reimbursement is required by this act pursuant to 17 Section 6 of Article XIIIB of the California Constitution because 18 the only costs that may be incurred by a local agency or school 19 district will be incurred because this act creates a new crime or 20 infraction, eliminates a crime or infraction, or changes the penalty 21 for a crime or infraction, within the meaning of Section 17556 of 22 the Government Code, or changes the definition of a crime within the meaning of Section 6 of Article XIII B of the California 23 24 Constitution.
+SEC.
+7. No reimbursement is required by this act pursuant to Section 6 of Article XIIIB of the California Constitution because the only costs that may be incurred by a local agency or school district will be incurred because this act creates a new crime or infraction, eliminates a crime or infraction, or changes the penalty for a crime or infraction, within the meaning of Section 17556 of the Government Code, or changes the definition of a crime within the meaning of Section 6 of Article XIIIB of the California Constitution.